uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 # Writing Slurm Batch Jobs

 This Slurm tutorial serves as a hands-on guide for users to create Slurm batch scripts based on their specific software needs and apply them for their respective usecases.
 It covers basic examples for beginners and advanced ones, including sequential and parallel jobs, array jobs, multithreaded jobs, GPU utilization jobs, and MPI (Message Passing Interface) jobs.
+To know which type of batch jobs are suitable for your pipeline/usecase, please refer to the [User Guide](#a-user-guide-for-identifying-job-types-and-parallel-computing-approaches) section.

 ## Structure of a Slurm Batch Job